datacheckerbv/DCNFCFramework_build_public/DCNFCFramework.md

 2. Receive MRZ Scannin Result in the Delegate method:
     Once the scan is complete, you will receive scanning result in the 'QKMRZScannerViewDataCheckerDelegate' method.
 Please refer the code snippet below.(Make sure your view controller is conforming to 'QKMRZScannerViewDataCheckerDelegate' in order to receive scan result.).
-Store the result in a reference variable of type 'DatacheckerNFCPod.ScanMRZResult'.
+Store the result in a reference variable of type 'ScanMRZResult'.
     ```swift
         @available(iOS 15, *)
         extension ViewController: QKMRZScannerViewDataCheckerDelegate{
-            func didMRZScanComplete(scanResult: DatacheckerNFCPod.ScanMRZResult) {
+            func didMRZScanComplete(scanResult: ScanMRZResult) {
                 self.scanResult = scanResult
             }
         }
     ```

 3. Pass this Result to the Document Scan Utility Class:
     To Scan the NFC Enabled passport, you will need above scanned result.
-In this pod, there is a helper class which helps to scan the NDC passport and also returns the result in the calling class using scanned MRZ result.
+In this framework, there is a helper class which helps to scan the NDC passport and also returns the result in the calling class using scanned MRZ result.
 Please use following snippet to create instace variable of the helper class.

     ```swift
         var passportHelper: DocumentScanHelper!